What are Migraines and their causes?

 This condition strikes people with sharp one-sided pain along with sensitivity to light and sound.
 Some people may feel better after vomiting and resting in a quiet place with dim or no light.

-Women affect more by migraine as compared to men.
-According to National Health Services, 1 in 5 women affect with severe to moderate headaches while 1 in every 15 men suffer from it in early adulthood.
+Women are affected more by migraine as compared to men.
+According to National Health Services, 1 in 5 women is affected with severe to moderate headaches while 1 in every 15 men suffer from it in early adulthood.

 Migraines can be caused by sudden changes in the brain's chemicals.
 Nerves and blood vessels in the brain can trigger headaches, however, the exact cause is still unknown.